On differences between even and odd anisotropic-flow harmonics in non-equilibrated systems: Results

-Thus, we find that in the few-rescatterings regime most of the $v_2$ signal may be ascribed to the processes modeled by the loss term of the Boltzmann equation.
+All in all, we find that in the few-rescatterings regime most of the $v_2$ signal may be ascribed to the processes modeled by the loss term of the Boltzmann equation.
 That is, the elliptic flow in the final state seems to arise to a large extent from the anisotropic survival probability of the particles as they propagate through the system~\cite{Heiselberg:1998es,Borghini:2010hy}, as advocated in the ``escape mechanism'' picture~\cite{He:2015hfa}.